golddranks/kobuta/progress.md

 - Module split-up
 - Thinking about APIs and abstractions
 - Introduced a trait for parsing/printing values for different external formats

+# 8th Oct 2018 Refactoring (no stream; hoc: 2381)
+- Updated TODO to reflect the goals and prioritise the items
+- Refactored the binary commands